ffbeast/ffbeast.github.io/docs/en/common_motor.md

 > It is important to understand, that any such motor will work, despite of internals.
 > The main difference will be in peak motor torque (and so peak force that device can produce)

-## How to choose good one?
+### How to choose good one?
-Unfortunately there is now reliable way to know what motor have inside without disassembling it.
+Unfortunately there is now absolutely reliable way to know what motor have inside without disassembling it.
 Motors could have same pattern on the front but be different inside.
 Same time motors with totally different form outside could be similar inside.

 The only approximate method to guess motor internals - is .... the motor weight!